ietf-rats/charter/ietf-rats-charter.md

 * A method to protect Attestation Evidence during storage and conveyance, as well as to prove its integrity and freshness.

 Attestation is scoped from small, resource-constrained devices to less constrained devices such as servers, rackscale systems, or services in a cloud.
-Both types of attestation may be used by any system, though it is assumed likely that more constrained systems that are a relying party are less likely to also take on the role of a Verifier (and therefore are "off-loading the burden of appraisal").
+Both types of attestation may be used by any system, though it is assumed likely that resource-constrained relying parties are less likely to also take on the role of a Verifier (and therefore are "off-loading the burden of appraisal").
 Use of both Explicit and Implicit Attestation mechanisms together may also be done.

 Generally speaking, attestation is applied before data is exchanged to avoid disclosure to insufficiently trusted environments.